esguerra/q6/tests/test1/README.md

 The following to-do list highlights what needs to be done for expanding the benchmark

-- [ ] Make a script that will send runs of 1, 2, 3, 4, 5ns runs to
+- [ ] Write a script that will send runs of 1, 2, 3, 4, 5ns runs to
       different cluster nodes at the same time.
-- [ ] Make number of processors gradient script.
+- [ ] Write number of processors gradient script.
-- [x] Make a markdown document describing the test.
+- [x] Write a markdown document describing the test.
-- [ ] Make a general R script for plotting and making statistics with the benchmarks.
+- [ ] Write a general R script for plotting and making statistics with the benchmarks.